Long-lived multilevel coherences and spin-1 dynamics encoded in the rotational states of ultracold molecules: Introduction

 Decoherence of rotational-state superpositions in molecules is primarily caused by the large differential polarisability between the states of the superposition.
 As a result, variations in the optical-trap intensity sampled by the molecules lead to rapid dephasing \cite{Burchesky2021,Park2023,Langen2024}.
 Early approaches to minimise the differential polarisability (and resultant dephasing) used trapping light at a magic polarisation \cite{Seesselberg2018Magic,Burchesky2021,Tobias2022,Park2023}.
 We have recently pioneered an alternative approach where the trapping light is at a magic wavelength \cite{Guan2021}.
-This magic-wavelength light eliminates differential polarisability between two chosen molecular states to first order, with minimal to no higher order effects, enabling second-scale rotational coherence \cite{Gregory2024} and long-lived entanglement of pairs of individually trapped molecules \cite{RuttleyHepworth2024EntanglementArxiv}.
+This magic-wavelength light eliminates the differential polarisability between two chosen molecular states, enabling second-scale rotational coherence \cite{Gregory2024} and long-lived entanglement of pairs of individually trapped molecules \cite{Ruttley2025Entanglement}.
+In Ref.~\cite{Gregory2024}, we showed, for the case where the trap polarisation is orthogonal to the quantisation axis, that the exact magic detuning varies substantially depending on the choice of rotational states.
+This raises the question: can long-lived coherence be achieved for superpositions of multiple rotational states?

-In this work, we demonstrate how magic-wavelength traps can be used beyond two-level systems, extending the applications of ultracold molecules in quantum science.
-We use Ramsey interferometry to perform Hz-level spectroscopy, precisely determining the magic wavelength and its sensitivity to changes in laser frequency and intensity, for different rotational-state superpositions.
-We observe and explain small shifts in the optimum laser frequency for each superposition.

-With this understanding, we engineer simultaneous second-scale coherence between three rotational levels realising, for the first time, coherent spin-1 dynamics encoded in the rotational states of ultracold molecules.
-As a demonstration of a quantum-science application that utilises this spin-1 system, we generalise a Ramsey sequence to the three levels and perform quantum multiparameter estimation \cite{DemkowiczDobrzanski2020multiparam, Liu2020multiparam}.